Departure station => Paris-Gare de Lyon

 Enjoy your trip.

 The schedule for trains traveling from Paris to Fontainebleau may change depending on day of the week, holidays, special periods of the year and special days of the year.
 In general the first train of the day is 6:05am, the last train is 11:35pm.
-As of December, 2008, the Paris to Fontainebleau train schedule is now the same across all days of the week and on holidays: two trains per hour, leaving Gare de Lyon at :05 and :35 after the hour, each hour.
+The Paris to Fontainebleau train schedule is now the same across all days of the week and on holidays: two trains per hour, leaving Gare de Lyon at :05 and :35 after the hour, each hour.
 You can always verify train times at Transilien.com.

 Paris to Fontainebleau Train Times / Timetable

 Pingback: Paris to Chateau Fontainebleau by Train « Paris to Versailles by Train